Anthony Edwards (basketball): Minnesota Timberwolves (2020–present)

+2020–21 season: All-Rookie honors

 The 2020 NBA draft was delayed by five months due to the COVID-19 pandemic.
-In November 2020, Edwards was selected as the No. 1 overall pick by the Minnesota Timberwolves.
-On December 23, 2020, Edwards made his NBA debut, putting up 15 points, 4 rebounds, and 4 assists in 25 minutes, in a 111–101 win against the Detroit Pistons.
-On March 18, 2021, Edwards scored a then career-high 42 points, along with seven rebounds and three assists in a game against the Phoenix Suns becoming the third youngest player to score 40+ points in NBA history.
-After the season, Edwards finished second in Rookie of the Year voting and was named to the NBA All-Rookie First Team.
+In November 2020, the Minnesota Timberwolves selected Edwards as the No. 1 overall pick on draft night.
+On December 23, 2020, he made his NBA debut, putting up 15 points, 4 rebounds, and 4 assists in 25 minutes, in a 111–101 win against the Detroit Pistons.
+On March 18, 2021, Edwards scored a then career-high 42 points, along with 7 rebounds and 3 assists, in a game against the Phoenix Suns, becoming the third-youngest player to score 40+ points in NBA history.
+After the season, he finished second in Rookie of the Year voting and was named to the NBA All-Rookie First Team.